Dzibilchaltun temple north of Merida |

 I will admit that I’m a foreigner.
 Everything here I see, I see through Canadian eyes, raised with Canadian values, expectations and experiences.
 I may be completely wrong.
 All I can say is that that exchange was entirely civil and every exchange we had or witnessed with the police was too.

 They are everywhere in the Yucatan.
 They smile at you when you smile at them and say, “Buenos Dias.”
 I saw them direct traffic, answer tourist questions, invite us into government buildings, wave us through check stops and smile at us from posts in parks or on street corners.
+I will admit it’s freaky to see men armed with machine guns standing guard when you get off the ferry, but maybe it’s all what you’re accustomed to seeing.

 We still have 3 full days to relax on this little island paradise doing our part to alter a beautiful place.
 I love it to death.